Meet Ross King: The This Morning star taking on Strictly Come Dancing

 ITV’s Los Angeles correspondent is swapping the Hollywood hills for Elstree Studios this autumn

-TV star Ross King is among the star-studded lineup foxtrotting their way to the Strictly dancefloor.
+TV star Ross King is among the star-studded lineup gracing the Strictly dancefloor this year.

 The 63-year-old Scottish TV star is known for presenting ITV breakfast programmes, including Good Morning Britain and Lorraine, as the shows’ Los Angeles correspondent.